emax-77/Library_Management/README.md

-# Library Management Web app using Flask and SQLite
+# Library Management Web app

+## Description

+It is a simple web application for library management created using Flask and SQLite.
+It allows you to add, view and remove books, readers and loans.

 ## Requirements
 - Python